teknologi-umum/solidjs-for-x-developer/React.md

 # Solid for React developer

 It's pretty much the same thing.
 Here we'll cover some of the control flow available on Solid.
+There is [an article on the documentation](https://www.solidjs.com/docs/latest/api#react) comparing React to Solid.

 ## Table of contents
 * [What's changed?](#whats-changed-)